Brno Entry Requirements

 Immigration Authority

-Czech Ministry of Interior – immigration portal
+Ministry of the Interior immigration portal

 For visa applications and official information